Warren8824/diabetes-guidelines-analysis/technical-requirements/calculations/Calculations.md

 *Analysis Date: 2024-11-10*

 ## Overview
-This document outlines the calculations required for MDI optimization, structured in order of necessity for system functionality.
+This document outlines the calculations required for MDI optimisation, structured in order of necessity for system functionality.
 Core calculations focus on essential basal, ISF, and ICR optimizations, with additional calculations providing enhanced accuracy and safety features.
 The structure allows for modular, iterative development while maintaining system integrity.
 Calculations are organized from critical core functions to optional enhancements, supporting phased implementation.

 ## Core Glucose Analysis Calculations
 1. Basic Metrics